Last Updated on March 13, 2025 by Hannah Stephenson

 I love hiking Lion’s Head because it’s a good workout but still very doable, and the views are spectacular.
 Doing this hike at sunrise or sunset is a bucket list experience, but I would strongly recommend joining a guided tour.

-While I would happily do this hike alone during the day, going at sunrise or sunset means hiking one way in the dark.
+While I would happily hike Lion’s Head alone during the day, going at sunrise or sunset means hiking one way in the dark.
 It’s just not really safe without a guide!

-Plus, the second half of the Lion’s Head hike involves scrambling, so I wouldn’t feel comfortable doing this in the dark without a guide.
+Plus, the second half of the Lion’s Head hike involves clambering over rocks, so I wouldn’t feel comfortable doing this in the dark without a guide.
 The price of the tour also includes headlights and torches, so you don’t have to worry about equipment.

 The views from the Lion’s Head summit are pretty spectacular, as you can see in every direction, so this is an incredible place to watch the sun come up or go down.
-And the 250 5 star reviews certainly attest to that – you can read them here
+Hundreds of 5-star reviews certainly attest to that – read them here!

 4. Abseil and Hike on Table Mountain